pip-services/pip-services-docs/content/en/net/commons/commands/icommand_interceptor.md

 Gets the name of the wrapped command.

 The interceptor can use this method to override the command name.
-Otherwise it shall just delegate the call to the wrapped command.
+Otherwise, it shall just delegate the call to the wrapped command.

 > string GetName([ICommand](../icommand) command)